Result visualization¶

 .
 For example if your module has 1024 columns and you provide--plot-columns 16

-, then the DRAM columns will be displayed in groups of 64.Distribution of rows affected by bitflips due to targeting single rows.
-For example one can generate a graph by calling:
+, then the DRAM columns will be displayed in groups of 64.Distribution of rows affected by bitflips when targeting single rows.
+For example, you can generate a graph by calling:

 (venv) $ python logs2plot.py --aggressors-vs-victims your_error_summary.json